TheTinHat/MaskMyPy/README.md

 3      4  POINT (-13703107.232 6313614.978)  207.639785
 4      5  POINT (-13702837.385 6314140.874)  466.738146
 ```
+*Note that the `max_distance` parameter assumes that the supplied distance is in the same unit as the GeoDataFrame.
+For example, if your GeoDataFrame is projected to a CRS that uses feet, then `max_distance=500` will displace points up to 500 feet.*

 ## Roadmap
 The following features are currently planned: